userver-framework/userver/scripts/docs/en/userver/framework_comparison.md

 If you find info in this table inaccurate, please [propose a PR with the fix][userver-docs-pr].

 The table below shows features of different high-level asynchronous frameworks.
+Note that the framework has to provide components well integrated into each other.
+For example, a framework with "Async PotgreSQL", "Dynamic Config" and "Metrics" has to have metrics for the PotgreSQL driver and dynamic configs to control the driver behavior at runtime.
+Such framework gets the ✔️ in the table below.
+If the components have weak integration with each other or require additional work for such integration (the usual case for third-party library), then the framework gets ± mark in the table below.
+For missing functionality or if we found no info on the functionality we use ❌ and ❓ respectively.

 | Feature                           | 🐙 userver                                     | go-micro  4.7.0        | dapr 1.5.3                     | actix 0.13.0 + tokio 1.19.2 | drogon  1.7.5              |
 |-----------------------------------|------------------------------------------------|-------------------------|-------------------------------|------------------------|----------------------------------|